 Social work is a profession that works to enhance individual organizational, and community potential.
 Social workers are employed in both public and private human service agencies and work with a variety of populations including individuals, families, small groups, organizations and communities.

 If you are interested in enhancing people’s potential and believe in the worth and dignity of all individuals, then social work may be the career for you.
 We encourage you to discuss social work career opportunities with one of our faculty members.
-We are located in the Department of Criminal Justice, Legal Studies and Social Work in Wilson Hall 204.

 The social work program operates under a selective admissions policy.
 Students are considered “pre-majors” until they meet the minimum requirements to be accepted as a social work major.
 Admission to the social work program involves the completion of an application packet online at https://aps3.missouriwestern.edu/socialwork.